-From exploring the city’s history and architecture to great shopping and top restaurants, this handy guide will help you plan your day trip to Oxford.
+From exploring the city’s history, to great shopping and restaurants, this travel guide will help you plan your day trip to Oxford.

 I booked a National Express coach and had an easy journey from High Wycombe to Oxford, enjoying beautiful views of historic West Wycombe and the impressive Buckinghamshire and Oxfordshire countryside.

-Rather than continue to Oxford’s bus terminal at Gloucester Green I decided to disembark on the High Street where some of the historic college buildings had already caught my eye!
+Rather than continue to Oxford’s bus terminal at Gloucester Green I decided to disembark on the High Street where some of the historic college buildings had already caught my eye.
+If, like me, you’re visiting Oxford for a day, you’ll be keen to pack in as much as possible.

 Explore The University Of Oxford And The City’s Architecture